mahakamal-e/dm-artistry-eCommerce/README.md

 - **Checkout**: A seamless checkout process with payment methods, including credit cards (Stripe integration planned, not yet implemented).
 - **Order Management**: Users can view their past orders from their profile.
 - **Anonymous User Support**: The platform allows anonymous users to shop and checkout as guests.

-## Apps Overview
+## Apps and Their Responsibilities

+1. **Shop**:
+   - **Product Listings**: Manages and displays a comprehensive list of available artwork and categories.
+Users can browse through different art collections and view detailed information about each product.
+   - **Homepage**: Displays featured products and provides an introduction to the art gallery, setting the tone for the site’s artistic offerings.
+   - **Product Detail**: Shows detailed information about individual artwork pieces when a user selects a product.
+   - **About Us Page**: Provides information about the D&M Artistry team, their vision, and what they offer.
+This page helps users understand the mission and values of the gallery.
+   - **Contact Us Page**: Allows users to get in touch with the gallery for inquiries, support, or feedback.
+This page typically includes a contact form and relevant contact details.

+2. **Cart**:
-1. **Shop**: Handles product listings and categories, allowing users to browse and view artwork.
+   - **Cart Management**: Handles the addition and removal of products from the shopping cart, allowing users to view and manage items they intend to purchase.

-2. **Cart**: Manages the shopping cart functionality, including adding and removing items.
-3. **Orders**: Manages the checkout process, including order creation and management.
+3. **Orders**:
-               And handles the logic for payment methods.
+   - **Checkout and Payment**: Manages the checkout process, including entering shipping details and processing payments.
+The Orders app integrates payment functionality directly within the checkout process to ensure a seamless transaction experience.
+   - **Order History**: Allows authenticated users to view their past orders and order details.
+Provides a comprehensive view of previous transactions.

+4. **Accounts**:
-4. **Accounts**: Handles user registration, login, and profile management.
+   - **User Authentication**: Handles user login, registration, and profile management.
+Authenticated users can manage their accounts, view order history, and update their profile information.

 ## Routes Overview